 \subsection{Backpropagation through soft-PQ}

-As introduced in Sec.~\ref{sec:pq}, vanilla PQ uses $k$-means to learn centroids from the dataset, and the encoding function $g^c(a^c)$ uses \verb|argmin| to encode a sub-vector as the nearest centroid, e.g., the \verb|onehot| representation $(0,...,1,...,0)$ shown in Fig.~\ref{fig:training}.
-The sub-vector AMM result can then be read directly from the lookup table by $g^c(a^c)\cdot h^c(a^c)$.
+As discussed in Sec.\ref{sec:pq}, vanilla PQ employs $k$-means to learn centroids from the dataset, and the encoding function $g^c(a^c)$ utilizes \verb|argmin| to encode a sub-vector as the nearest centroid, represented by a \verb|onehot| vector $(0,...,1,...,0)$ as shown in Fig.\ref{fig:training}.
+The sub-vector AMM result can be read directly from the lookup table by $g^c(a^c)\cdot h^c(a^c)$.

-However, to apply PQ to the whole DNN model and minimize the model loss, the centroids for each layer are required to be learned from backpropagation and gradient descent.
-We therefore use the smooth \verb|argmax| function, \verb|softmax|, as the encoding function for backpropagation, shown in Eq.~\ref{eq:softmax}. $t$ is the \verb|temperature| hyperparameter, which will be discussed in Sec.~\ref{sec:temperature}.
+However, to apply PQ to the entire DNN model and minimize the model loss, the centroids for each layer must be learned from backpropagation and gradient descent.
+We utilize the smooth \verb|argmax| function, i.e., \verb|softmax|, as the encoding function for backpropagation, as shown in Eq.\ref{eq:softmax}.
+Here, $t$ represents the \verb|temperature| hyperparameter, which will be further discussed in Sec.~\ref{sec:temperature}.

-For the $K$ centroids in a codebook, \verb|softmax| takes a vector of $K$ distance results between sub-vector $a^c$ and each centroid $P^c_k$ as the input, and normalizes the input to the probability distribution adding up to 1.
-According to the definition of \verb|softmax|, each probability is proportional to the exponent of the distance, i.e., $exp({-\left \| a^c-P^c_k \right \|^2}/{t})$.
-The nearer the centroid is, the higher the probability is.
-The encoding for a sub-vector is then changed from a deterministic \verb|onehot| vector into the probability vector.
-Illustrated in Fig.~\ref{fig:training} for example, the \verb|softmax| encoding function output is $(0.12,...,0.64,...)$, and 0.64 is the probability of the nearest centroid.
-The sub-vector AMM result is now the dot product of the probability vector and the table entries of the lookup table.
+For a codebook with $K$ centroids, the \verb|softmax| function takes a vector of $K$ distance results between the sub-vector $a^c$ and each centroid $P^c_k$ as input.
+It normalizes the input to a probability distribution that adds up to 1.
+According to the definition of \verb|softmax|, each probability is proportional to the exponent of the distance, i.e., $exp({-\left\| a^c-P^c_k \right\|^2}/{t})$.
+The closer the centroid is to the sub-vector, the higher the probability will be.
+The encoding for a sub-vector is transformed from a deterministic \verb|onehot| vector into a probability vector.
+For example, as illustrated in Fig.~\ref{fig:training}, the output of the \verb|softmax| encoding function is $(0.12,...,0.64,...)$, where 0.64 is the probability of the nearest centroid.
+The sub-vector AMM result is then obtained as the dot product of the probability vector and the lookup table entries.